 Climbing Season For the Cody area.

 Weather station 0.6 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Cedar Mountain Boulders:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Cedar Mountain Boulders:

 Featured Route For Cedar Mountain Boulders

 Begin down in the hole on the left. climb up and out of the hole using the long solution pockets.
 Throw out and right to move into the right groove, throw from there to the lip and top out.
 An absolute classic, one of the best on the mountain....[more]
 Browse More Classics in WY